Wilhelm Furtwängler: Early life

-Wilhelm Furtwängler was born in Schöneberg (now a district/borough of Berlin) into a prominent family.
-His father Adolf was an archaeologist, his mother a painter.
-Most of his childhood was spent in Munich, where his father taught at the city's Ludwig Maximilian University.
-He was given a musical education from an early age, and developed an early love of Ludwig van Beethoven, a composer with whose works he remained closely associated throughout his life.
+Wilhelm Furtwängler was born into a prominent family in Schöneberg, Germany (now a district/borough of Berlin).
+His father, Adolf Furtwängler, was an archaeologist, and his mother was a painter.
+Most of his childhood was spent in Munich, where his father taught at the city's Ludwig-Maximilians-Universität München (LMU).
+He was given a musical education from an early age, and developed a great love for Ludwig van Beethoven, a composer with whose works he remained closely associated throughout his life.

+As a boy he sometimes stayed with his grandmother in Mannheim.
+Through her family he met the Geissmars, a Jewish family who were leading lawyers and amateur musicians in the town.
+Berta Geissmar later wrote, "Furtwängler became so good at [skiing] as to attain almost professional skill...
+Almost every sport appealed to him: he loved tennis, sailing and swimming...
+He was a good horseman..."
+She also said that he was a strong mountain climber and hiker.